-Eventually, in 1934 Assam Moneylender's Act was passed that ruled out charging compound interest from the loanee and simple rate of interest was fixed at 12.5 percent especially for secured loan and for unsecured loan rate of interest was fixed at 18.75 per cent.37 Under this act, it has been furnished that the rate of interest should not exceed the principal amount of the loan.
+Eventually, Assam Moneylender's Act was passed in 1934, that ruled out charging of compound interest to the loanee and simple rate of interest was fixed at 12.5 percent especially for secured loans and for unsecured loan, rate of interest was fixed at 18.75 percent.37 Under this act, it has been furnished that the rate of interest should not exceed the principal amount of the loan.
 The credit facilities launched by the Marwari, Bengali, Bihari traders and some local Mahajans paved the way for significant smooth functioning of the agricultural activities.
 The traders who had more purchasing power belonging to the Marwari traders began to establish several markets in every corner of the villages setting up weekly markets for easy transaction of produce.
 Several references have been made as to the economic activities of the Marwaris who had actively participated in constant rural transactions especially on agricultural produce and supplied to big towns like Guwahati and Dibrugarh and Bengal.38 By the early 19th century, the traders of Barpeta happened to be vigorous in Assam.39

 The credit facilities were by and large given through private agreement on account of returning the capital and interest of the rate of loan.
 In several cases, the ryots could not return the borrowed money to the creditors as a result; debtor's land was confiscated by the creditors and cultivated so long as terms of loan expired.
 Question was often raised: why peasants took loans from the moneylenders?
-Answer to the question was to purchase agricultural implements, better seeds, cattle, and hire seasonal labour and pay revenue to the revenue officials.40Since, advanced loans were taken from money lenders they mostly dominated the rate of agricultural produce seemed to be relatively less than market price.
-That's the kind payment of a loan.
-The Colonial rule emphasized more on global economic integration with some regions for supply of rural produce.41 As a result, advance was given to the growers of jute and mustard crops which had more economic value.
-The provision of advance loans to the specialized peasants created direct wakening of peasants with new spirit of production.
-In the early years the East India Company used to bring boat filled with coins from Calcutta.
+Answer to the question was to purchase agricultural implements, better seeds, cattle, and hire seasonal labour and pay revenue to the revenue officials.40Since, advanced loans were taken from money lenders, who mostly dominated the rate of agricultural produce appeared to be relatively less than market price.
+It was referred to as 'loan repayment in kind.
+For supply of rural agricultural produce, the colonial administration emphasized more on global economic integration with particular regions.41 As a result, farmers were given advance money to grow jute and mustard crops which had more economic value.
+The provision of advance loans to the skilled peasants created immediate awakening of peasants with a new spirit of production.
+In the early years, the East India Company used to bring boat filled with coins from Calcutta.
 The colonial economic interest effected transition of rural economy of the Brahmaputra valley from natural economy to cash economy.42